icla692/paws-arena-dev/README.md

 ### :page_with_curl: Add a license

 Paws Arena is open-source and uses the **Apache 2.0 License**, allowing developers to use, modify, and distribute the code with proper attribution.
-Here’s a [guide on adding a license](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository).

 ### :page_facing_up: Additional Tips